priyanshu-ch29/Swiggy-Clone/README.md

 # Features

 -> User Authentication: Users can sign up and log in through Firebase Authentication.
-Once signed up, their data is securely stored in Firebase, allowing for seamless user management and personalized experiences.
+Once signed up, their data is securely stored in Firebase, allowing for seamless user management and personalized experiences.<br>
 -> Responsive Design: The app is designed to be fully responsive, ensuring a seamless experience on mobile devices.
-Tailwind CSS is utilized to implement a responsive layout that adjusts gracefully to different screen sizes.
+Tailwind CSS is utilized to implement a responsive layout that adjusts gracefully to different screen sizes.<br>
--> Cart Functionality:
+-> Cart Functionality:<br>
--> Add to Cart: Users can browse through a list of food items and add their desired items to the cart.
+-> Add to Cart: Users can browse through a list of food items and add their desired items to the cart.<br>
--> View Cart: The cart is accessible from any page, showing a summary of items added along with their quantities and prices.
+-> View Cart: The cart is accessible from any page, showing a summary of items added along with their quantities and prices.<br>
--> Update Cart: Users can update the quantity of items directly from the cart, ensuring flexibility and ease of use.
+-> Update Cart: Users can update the quantity of items directly from the cart, ensuring flexibility and ease of use.<br>
--> Remove Items: Items can be removed from the cart if the user changes their mind.
+-> Remove Items: Items can be removed from the cart if the user changes their mind.<br>
--> Persisted State: The cart state is managed using Redux Toolkit, ensuring that the cart content persists across page reloads and navigations.
+-> Persisted State: The cart state is managed using Redux Toolkit, ensuring that the cart content persists across page reloads and navigations.<br>

 # Technical Stack

-HTML: For structuring the content.
+HTML: For structuring the content.<br>
-Tailwind CSS: For creating a responsive and modern UI.
+Tailwind CSS: For creating a responsive and modern UI.<br>
-JavaScript: For adding interactivity and logic.
+JavaScript: For adding interactivity and logic.<br>
-ReactJS: For building a dynamic user interface.
+ReactJS: For building a dynamic user interface.<br>
-Redux Toolkit: For efficient state management.
+Redux Toolkit: For efficient state management.<br>
-React Router: For managing navigation between different pages.
+React Router: For managing navigation between different pages.<br>
-Custom Hooks: For encapsulating reusable logic.
+Custom Hooks: For encapsulating reusable logic.<br>
-Firebase Authentication: For secure user authentication and data management.
+Firebase Authentication: For secure user authentication and data management.<br>

 # Responsive Design